 |Conveyance Systems||Digital Printing & Imaging||Electronics|

 Semi-conductive polyurethanes can play a key role in assemblies or mechanisms that generate static or require a charge to be transferred.
 When making material decisions in product design it is important to consider the physical properties required for successful operation, as well as the material’s wear life.
-To learn more about conductive polyurethane, download our Durethane® C Conductive Technology Overview, here, or click the banner below.
+If you are seeking material assistance for your product design, download our Durethane® C technology overview, here, or access our Durethane® C material data sheet below: